parmingt/Ping-Pong/README.md

 * This will accept numeric input from user.
 * If user enters unacceptable input, they will be alerted to the problem.
-* The page will then display a sequence of numbers and string counting up to the input number.
+* The page will then display a sequence of numbers and strings counting up to the input number.
 * Individual numbers will be replaced according to the following pattern:
-  * Numbers divisible by 3 will be replaced by "ping"
+  * Numbers divisible by 3 will be replaced by "ping".
-  * Numbers divisible by 5 will be replaced by "pong"
+  * Numbers divisible by 5 will be replaced by "pong".
-  * Numbers divisible by 15 will be replaced by "ping-pong"
+  * Numbers divisible by 15 will be replaced by "ping-pong".
+  * All other numbers will remain unchanged.

 ## Setup

-Simply visit parmingt.github.io/language-survey to run the app.
+Simply visit parmingt.github.io/ping-pong to run the app.

 ## Technologies Used

-Created using html, css, and javascript.
+Created using html, css, javascript, and jQuery.
 Uses bootstrap for responsive design and jQuery for interactivity.

 ### License